 No. Your disability information is considered confidential (see above) and is not included on your transcript.

 Is there a separate admissions process for students with disabilities?

 No. Students with disabilities are expected to meet the same admissions criteria as all other students.
 It is up to the student whether he/she wants to self-identify during the admissions process as having a disability.
-Please note that disability-related documentation sent to the Office of Admissions is not automatically forwarded to SSD.
+Please note that disability-related documentation sent to the Office of Admissions is not automatically forwarded to D&A.